Apologies, but no results were found.

 To benefit her students at UBC, Joanna enjoyed bringing insights and leading-edge practices gained as a writing consultant and communications instructor for professional managers, engineers, and financial professionals.
 Within the community, Joanna is actively involved as a Board of Directors member, literacy and writing mentor, and nighttime street outreach volunteer for H.O.P.E.
 (Helping Out People Exploited), a grassroots organization devoted to women working and/or living on Kelowna’s streets.

 A CBC Literary Awards prizewinner, Joanna has published short stories, poetry, travel writing, and non-fiction.
-She is currently working on a novel and is represented by the Bukowski Agency.
+She is currently working on a novel.

 To all initiatives, Joanna strives to cultivate welcoming, inclusive atmospheres inspired by ongoing learning from a wealth of diverse, interdisciplinary perspectives across our local and global communities.